stigsfoot/pokemongo-hotspots/README.md

 ### Build

-1. Assumes you already have NPM running
+1. Assumes you already have latest NPM & GRUNT running (no clue why I chose grunt in the beginning)
-2. While in the root project directory, run: npm install.
+2. While in the root project directory, run: grunt serve -f.
-3. To build the dist folder, from the root project directory run the following: gulp.
+3. To build the dist folder, from the root project directory run the following: grunt build serve -f.

 ### Technologies Used